9 Inspirational & Positive Ways To Spend New Year’s Alone

-As it turns out, however, facing the start of a new year alone isn’t the end of the world — and in fact, has opened a world of possibilities that I’d never considered before.
+As it turns out, bringing in the new year alone isn’t the end of the world — and in fact, has opened a world of possibilities that I’d never considered before.

 9 Inspiring Ways To Spend The New Year Alone

-If you’re spending New Year’s alone, it’s tempting to wallow in your loneliness but it can also be an opportunity to spend some quality time with yourself or do something productive.
+If you’re spending New Year’s alone, it’s tempting to wallow in your loneliness or spend time reading loneliness quotes listicles, but it can also be an opportunity to spend some quality time with yourself or do something productive.

 It’s almost instinctual to make a list of resolutions at the start of a new year but the problem is that they turn into failures when the clock runs out.